 Wikipedia defines chess strategy as evaluation of chess positions and setting up goals and long-term tactics for future play.

 Strategy must also involve tactics, because if there is no tactics behind the chess strategy it becomes pointless.
 It’s like planning to walk a dog this morning if you don’t have one.

 Chess player usually starts out the game with opening, as white or via transposition as black, taking into account future strategy of play.
-For example if player aims for minority attack he plays Queen’s Gambit Declined, for opposite side castles and pawn attacks – Sicilian Dragon, for play in the center – Petroff or Spanish.
+For example, if the player aims for minority attack he plays Queen’s Gambit Declined, for opposite side castles and pawn attacks – Sicilian Dragon, for play in the center – Petroff or Spanish.

-To develop strategy player must evaluate position on the chess board.
-When evaluating, player must take into account following:
+To develop strategy players must evaluate the position on the chessboard.
+When evaluating, the player must take into account the following:

 Further readings involving chess strategy and tactics: